vatpac-technology/sops/docs/controller-skills/grounddelaymanagement.md

     <span class="hotline">**ML SMC** -> **ML ADC**</span>: "Can we please get `ALL DEPARTURES MUST REQUEST PUSH BACK ON 127.2` on the ATIS?"
     <span class="hotline">**ML ADC** -> **ML SMC**</span>: "Wilco"

+### Processing each Aircraft
 To operate with pushback requests on ACD:

-1. When **ACD** has finished issuing an airways clearance, they will **remind** pilots to *"Contact me when ready for pushback"*.
+1. When **ACD** has finished issuing an airways clearance, they will **remind** pilots to *"Contact me when ready for pushback/taxi"*.
 2. When a pilot requests pushback, **ACD** will assess their priority based on apron congestion and number of aircraft in the queue (see [Queue Management](#queue-management)).
 3. **ACD** will either instruct them to **standby for Ground** *(not contact)*, or remain on the ACD frequency if a delay is required.
 4. If an aircraft is instructed to 'standby for Ground', **ACD** will move the strip below the **Standby for Ground** bar in the **Queue** section of the **Cleared Bay** in [OzStrips](../client/towerstrips.md#coordinator), to denote they are awaiting pushback approval.
-5. When **SMC** has adequate space on the aprons, taxiways, and holding point, they will issue pushback/taxi to the next aircraft in line by scanning the [Cleared Queue bay](../client/towerstrips/#stripboard).
+5. When **SMC** has adequate space on the aprons, taxiways, and holding points, they will issue pushback/taxi to the next aircraft in line by scanning the [Cleared Queue bay](../client/towerstrips/#stripboard).

 The decision whether or not to send an aircraft to SMC or hold them on the ACD frequency should be made in accordance with the [Queue Management](#queue-management) techniques.